Richard Boll

 Filed under Corporate Photography, Corporate Portraiture, Environmental Portrait, headshots, Location, London

-In September of 2021, I was commissioned by the creative agency The Brunswick Group to take corporate portraits of key members of staff at the investment bank Numis.
-The images were produced over a two-day shoot in various locations in their London offices.
+In September of 2021, I was commissioned by the creative agency The Brunswick Group to take corporate portrait photography of key members of staff at the investment bank Numis.
+The images were produced over a two-day shoot in various locations at their London offices.
 Each portrait required the location to be scouted and compositions discussed in advance with an art director from The Brunswick Group.

 Numis is an innovative and dynamic investment bank with offices in New York and London.
 They’re proud to have the largest client base by number of corporates in the United Kingdom, and through combining their leading component services such as equity sales, M&A solutions, and trading and debt advisory, they operate at the forefront of the industry.

-More of my corporate portraiture can be seen here.
+More of my corporate portrait photography can be seen here.

 corporate-photography-in-london-by-portrait-photographer-richard-boll